“That I may make it manifest, as I ought to speak.”

 “as I ought to speak”

-The word “ought” means necessary; “As it is necessary for me to speak.”
-Paul wanted to meet the need for getting the gospel out to the world.
+The word “ought” means necessary, “As I must speak.”
+Paul wanted to meet the need to get the gospel out to the world.
 There is a divine imperative or necessity upon Paul.

-I Corinthians 9:16-17 “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!
+1 Corinthians 9:16-17, “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!
 For if I do this willingly, I have a reward; but if against my will, I have been entrusted with a stewardship.”

 Note the words “to speak.”
 Words are necessary to communicate the gospel clearly.
 Life is not enough.
 There is a place for life-style evangelism but lips are crucial to make the gospel known.

-I Thes.
-2:4 “But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts.”
+1 Thes.
+2:4, “But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts.”